Microsoft recently vowed to comply with the European Union's (EU) General Data Protection Regulation (GDPR) in...

 With this regulation, Microsoft has taken steps to protect the data it holds in the cloud before the GDPR goes into effect.
 Microsoft is one of the largest cloud service providers in the world, and will need to comply with the more stringent regulations being imposed by the EU data directive to continue doing business under GDPR.

-Under this regulation, the EU can validate how companies collect, process or store data on any European resident, and enterprises must comply with their directive on securing EU user privacy.
+Under the EU GDPR, the EU can validate how companies collect, process or store data on any European resident, and enterprises must comply with their directive on securing EU user privacy.
 This law pushes companies outside the EU to comply with their rules if they want to continue business with their citizens.
 This may be a challenge for global e-commerce retailers that weren't following these directives completely in the past.

 The EU GDPR regulation calls for Europeans to be told upfront how long their personal data will be stored, and for them to have the right to have it deleted when they disagree or request its removal.
 This means that any American company selling to a European resident would also be held liable under GDPR compliance.